 Vladimir Katanaev Professeur associé

-Vladimir Katanaev received his PhD in 2000 from the Institute of Biochemistry, University of Fribourg, working with Matthias Wymann on signal transduction in leukocyte chemotaxis.
+Vladimir Katanaev is born in Siberia and is a graduate of Krasnoyarsk State University and Pushchino branch of Moscow State University, Russia.
+He received his PhD in 2000 from the Institute of Biochemistry, University of Fribourg, working with Matthias Wymann on signal transduction in leukocyte chemotaxis.
 From 2000 to 2005 he worked as postdoctoral research fellow and subsequently as associate research scientist at the Department of Genetics and Development of Columbia University, New York, in the lab of Andrew Tomlinson.
 There he started his research on the Wnt/Frizzled signaling in Drosophila development.
 He continued to study this signaling cascade in Drosophila and mammalian cells as an independent group leader at the University of Konstanz, where he also completed his Habilitation in 2010.
 He joined the Department of Pharmacology and Toxicology in April 2011 as associate professor, relocating his laboratory from Konstanz to Lausanne.

-Keywords: Wnt; Frizzled; signal transduction, G protein-coupled receptors, Drosophila
+Keywords: Wnt; Frizzled; signal transduction; G protein-coupled receptors; Drosophila; breast cancer

 Domaine de recherche